 What You Will Learn

-Nondestructive examination/testing (NDE or NDT) is a group of techniques, including group analysis, used to evaluate the properties or determine the structural integrity of a material or component without damaging or impairing the serviceability of the part or system.
-Central Piedmont offers courses in the six most common techniques used in NDE/NDT:
+Nondestructive examination/testing (NDE or NDT) is a group of techniques used to evaluate the properties or determine the structural integrity of a material or component without damaging or impairing the serviceability of the part or system.
+Central Piedmont offers courses in the six most common NDT methods:

 Why Choose Central Piedmont